This feature is currently only available in Global Statutory Reporting and Investments solutions.

 - In the orange header, click Preview Source to open the Source Preview.

-If there are updates or changes to the source of your overridden link, the preview button shows Source Updates.
+Note: If there are updates or changes to the source of your overridden link, the preview button will show Source Updates instead.

 The comparison shown in the Source Preview depends on whether or not the source link has been updated and published.